Healthy Homes Assessment Raureka

 What We Do

-As building inspectors we handle all aspects that come with expert home examinations.
-We are there to ensure that you make the correct choice when it comes to purchasing your next property.
+As building inspectors we are experts in all elements involved in professional home examinations.
+We’re there to ensure you make the best choice when it comes to buying your next home.

-We consider your investment to be a serious one We conduct detailed examinations to make sure that you don’t get any unexpected or expensive expenses, which means you are able to relax and focus on the enjoyable aspects of owning or purchasing a home.
+We take your investment seriously, and undertake comprehensive inspections so you won’t get any unexpected or expensive surprise costs, meaning you can relax and focus on the enjoyable aspects of owning or purchasing a home.

-We are specialised in a range of services to ensure that you are completely aware of the state of any property that you might be considering buying or selling along with other services.
+We offer a wide range of solutions to make sure you are fully aware of the state of any property you might be contemplating buying or selling along with other solutions.

-We do not just work with you , but we also collaborate with a number of major clients, including local councils, banks, and insurance firms.
-They seem to appreciate this reassurance provided, because of the information contained that we provide in our reports of building inspections.
+We not only work with you , but we also have big clients like local councils, banks, and insurance firms.
+They seem to enjoy their reassurance provided, thanks to the information that we provide in our reports of building inspections.

-With our systematic approach to your property inspection and the latest in technology for software that incorporates digital images into the report, you are able to actually see any issues that may be identified.
-Thanks to our comprehensive report, it is no wonder that we get so many clients recommending our service to family members and acquaintances.
+Our systematic approach to your inspection of your home and the latest software technology with digital photos embedded into your document, you can actually see any problems that might be discovered.
+Because of our detailed report, it is no wonder we get so many clients recommending our services to their family and friends.

 • Pre Purchase & Pre Sale Reports